By Shari McMinn

 Fear not, for I am with you; be not dismayed, for I am your God; I will strengthen you, I will help you, I will uphold you with my righteous right hand (Isaiah 41:10 ESV).

-Have a peaceful start to 2021, and watch for my next CHEC blog post on homeschooling Unique Learners, February 17th (the third Wednesday).
+Have a peaceful start to 2021, and watch for my next CHEC blog post on homeschooling Unique Learners.
 Please feel free to contact me with any questions, Shari@CHEC.org.

 Shari McMinn, for the CHEC team